Brooke Priory: History

 It was founded by Hugh de Ferrers (lord of the manor of Oakham) before 1153.
 It was dedicated to St Mary the Virgin,.
 The house was built close to the River Gwash which gave the parish its name.

 It was only a small priory, and only intended to support three canons.
 The priory struggled financially, and had a rapid succession of priors who felt unable to deal with the priory's poverty.
 Many saw being sent to Brooke as something of a punishment.
 In 1298 the Bishop of Lincoln wrote to the Prior of Kenilworth urging him to take action about Brooke.
 The priory had become "so dilapidated and decayed that it was a scandal to the neighbourhood, and the revenues were so mismanaged that if something was not done soon the canons and their servants would have to beg their bread".

 The final prior, Roger Harwell, was in a dispute with his superiors at Kenilworth.
 He tried to get himself a large pension for his retirement but the Abbot of Kenilworth felt unable to provide it.
 When, in 1535, King Henry VIII began his Dissolution of the Monasteries, Prior Harwell lied to the royal commissioners and told them Brooke Priory was independent.
 He then surrendered the priory for dissolution of his own accord, securing himself in the process an annual pension of £10.
 At dissolution the priory was described as "for the most ruinous", and is recorded as having a small annual income of £46 18s.
 9½d.

 Prior Harwell's actions caused problems for the Abbot of Kenilworth who, on receipt of a 1,000 mark bond, had promised to lease Brooke to a friend of Thomas Cromwell.
 The abbot wrote to Cromwell, begging him to either return Brooke or release him from the bond.
 Brooke was never returned, and the following year (September 1536), it was granted to Anthony Cope.

 After the dissolution the name Brooke survived as a parish name.
 The priory's land was sold in 1549 to Andrew Noel who built Brooke House, of which only the dovecote and octagon lodge now survives.
 From a Derby merchant family, Noel used this estate to climb to power.
 Within 5 years he was sitting in Parliament.
+His son, Andrew Noel, was the father of Edward Noel, who married Julianna Hicks, an heiress.
 The family went on to become Earls of Gainsborough.

 No trace of the buildings survive, but there are earthworks and crop marks associated with fishpools or outbuildings.
 Some of these may date from the English Civil War or the formal gardens of the succeeding Brooke House, itself now gone.
 Some fragments of the original buildings are thought to have been used in the present sixteenth century house, called "Brooke Priory".